Raknoche/Raknoche.github.io/_posts/2017-02-05-Automatic-Image-Quality-Assessment.md

 $$\mathsf{Colorfulness} = \sigma_a + \sigma_b + 0.39 \sqrt{\mu_a^2 + \mu_b^2}$$

-where the first two terms are measuring the spread of the image in along the A and B axes, and the third term is a slight modification that relates to the average color of the picture.
+where the first two terms are measuring the spread of the image along the A and B axes, and the third term is a slight modification that relates to the average color of the picture.

 <center>